sc-ventures/cloudbreak-documentation/docs/cb-migrate.md

-### Populate Database with Dump from Original Cloudbreak instance
+### Populate Database with Dump from Original Cloudbreak Instance

 Perform these steps to populate databases with information from the Cloudbreak server.